meghaviparikh/linux/README.md

 -rw-r--r-- 1 root root  60180 Apr 27 07:18 am335x-boneblack.dtb
 ```

-It's ok if you don't have the hiddenIf you have these, kindly proceed ahead.
+If you have these, kindly proceed ahead.
 If you don't have these files, there is a chance that you might have done something wrong.

 ### Step 4: Preparing the Work Directory